docker/app/README.md

 ## CNAB

 Under the hood `docker-app` is CNAB compliant.
 It generates a CNAB from your application source and is able to install and manage any other CNAB too.
-CNAB specifies four actions which `docker-app` provides as commands:
+CNAB specifies three actions which `docker-app` provides as commands:
 - `install`
 - `upgrade`
-- `status`
 - `uninstall`

 **Note**: These commands need a Docker Context so that `docker-app` knows which endpoint and orchestrator to target.